wemakecustom/composer-script-utils/README.md

 By default, it will flush outdated parameters (present in the config file, but not in the dist file).
 You can override this with `setKeepOutdatedParams`.

+#### Supported formats

+Currently, json, ini, yml and yaml files are supported.

+For command-line input, json_decode will be used, but strings do not need to be quoted.

 #### Default Composer script

 If you want to use the default configuration without any custom mapping, you can use the included Composer script: